Skyquinn/StroopAndMoodAnalysis/README.md

 openpyxl (to read .xlsx conditions file)

-Colab-R Data Analysis Summary
+**Colab-R Data Analysis Summary**

-We performed exploratory and inferential analyses in Google Colab using R (tidyverse).
+I performed exploratory and inferential analyses in Google Colab using R (tidyverse).
 Data from 18 participants (ages 21–25) were examined across the Stroop-like task and mood sliders.

-Key Findings
+**Key Findings**

 Interference Effect: Mean RT was faster on congruent trials (M = 0.53 s, SD = 0.25) than on incongruent trials (M = 0.58 s, SD = 0.28), confirming a clear congruency (interference) effect.